 - resisted the Klan’s pressure to dismiss all Catholic and Jewish faculty, even though the university’s budget was cut to zero

-The university had George Norlin’s blend of intellectualism, creativity, and integrity very much in mind when it formed the Norlin Scholars group in 1999.
-Indeed, the hundreds of students who have received the scholarship to date carry on the Norlin tradition by developing into socially conscious, civically engaged scholars and professionals.
+The university had Dr. Norlin’s blend of intellectualism, creativity, and integrity in mind when it formed the Norlin Scholars group.
+Indeed, the hundreds of students who have received the scholarship to date carry on his tradition by developing into socially conscious, civically engaged scholars and professionals.